These guides are AI-generated educational summaries — not legal or medical advice.

 Performing at maximum effort on the exercise stress test

-Why: Pushing yourself past your actual symptomatic limit during stress testing results in a higher METs score that does not accurately represent your functional capacity on a typical or worst day, potentially undervaluing your disability.
+Pushing yourself past your actual symptomatic limit during stress testing results in a higher METs score that does not accurately represent your functional capacity on a typical or worst day, potentially undervaluing your disability.

-Do this instead: Stop the treadmill when you genuinely experience symptoms - palpitations, dizziness, shortness of breath, chest discomfort.
+Instead: Stop the treadmill when you genuinely experience symptoms - palpitations, dizziness, shortness of breath, chest discomfort.
 Accurately communicate your typical functional limitations during the interview-based METs portion of the exam.

 Impact: All cardiac rating levels - METs determine the overall cardiac disability rating